austintrose/quick-django-proxy/README.md

 # quick-django-proxy
-A django app to serve as a limited proxy.
+A django app to serve as a limited proxy for a WPI research experiment.